AdaCore/gnatstudio/docs/users_guide/main_window.rst

 Select multiple windows by clicking while pressing the control or shift keys.
-The Window view provides a contextual menu to easily close all selected windows at once, which is a fast way to clean up your desktop after you've finished working on a task.
+The Window view provides a contextual menu to easily close all selected windows at once, which is a fast way to clean up your desktop after you have finished working on a task.